Best TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy in 2021.

 The G1's picture is undeniably better in terms of brightness, sharpness and detail, but we're not talking huge margins and most people will struggle to justify the extra £500 ($500), particularly when the niche design and weaker sound are taken into account.

 Ultimately, in performance-per-pound terms, the C1 is the better buy.
-In fact, it's the most recommendable TV available right now.
+In fact, it's one of the most recommendable TVs available right now.